Mic Morris Torfaen 10k

 All runners are chip timed and will receive a Tech T-Shirt and goody bag.
 The race is suitable for all runners and athletes with disabilities.
 The minimum age for entrants is 15 years old.

-- Affiliated with a disability with transport - £25
+- Athlete with a disability - affiliated and transport - £29

-- Unaffiliated with a disability with transport - £27
+- Athlete with a disability - unaffiliated and transport - £31

 - 1st Jnr female and male aged 15 - 19